ex16x41/bugbounty/README.md

-# Cloud AWS hacking
+# Cloud AWS hacking (Public Repository)

-**You can use this s3 hacking guide for your own bugbounty/work - i tested everything and organized how I like it and how it makes sense to me from workflow pov**
+**You can use this s3 hacking guide for your own work - I tested everything and organized how I like it and how it makes sense to me from workflow pov**

-## OSINT & Active Methods to Identify AWS s3 of a Target IP/COMANY/DOMAIN
+## OSINT & Active Methods to Identify AWS s3 of a Target IP / COMANY / DOMAIN

 | Method | Detail (if available) |
 |-----:|---------------:|